sophilabs/hiring/README.md

 ====================

 Sophilabs is a software development shop formed by developers who love building web and mobile applications on top of python, django and node.js.
-They are currently creating beautiful products for companies in Sweden, United Kingdom and United States.
+They are currently creating beautiful products for companies in United States, United Kingdom and Sweden.

 We are looking for ...
 ----------------------

 A **passionate and highly detail oriented developer** who wants to join a team of **happy geeks**. <br>
 If you have a solid background on Web Development and want to create simple and elegant software using Python or Node please send us your resume, we would love to know you.<br>
-We offer challenging projects, an excellent work environment and the opportunity to learn amazing open source state-of-the-art technologies.
+We offer challenging projects, an excellent work environment, competitive compensation and the opportunity to learn amazing open source state-of-the-art technologies.

 Required skills and/or background